agcodes0315/Gen-AI-APAC-Ideathon/README.md

 - AI memory should require explicit consent
 - future comparisons should remain traceable to evidence

-TraceBot is also available publicly to explain product features, navigation, and privacy boundaries before a user signs in.
+TraceBot is also available publicly to explain product features, navigation and privacy boundaries before a user signs in.

 ---